We’re sharing unique ways people are using One.

 Guest Contributor: Rocco B.

-My banking journey started pretty early in my life.
+My money management journey started pretty early in my life.
 When I was maybe 7 or 8, my parents started paying me a $5 allowance for doing weekly house chores.
 It wasn’t much, but in the ’90s, it felt like a lot.
 Part of the agreement was that my parents saved half of it in a bank account for me, and I could keep the rest.
 At the time, they banked with a local credit union in Cleveland, OH, that eventually was bought by Bank of America.

 By the time I was 18, that small amount of money had turned into $500, and I put those savings towards my first car.
 Because the savings account was with BOA, I naturally opened a checking account for students.
 My parents have been with BOA for at least 20 years by that point, and it was easy to set up my checking account and even open a credit card.